NBIK15007U Advanced Ecology

 Several internal examiners

-If the group essay has not been passed, a new group essay or an individual essay must be handed in.
+If the individual essay has not been passed, a new essay must be handed in no later than three weeks before the reexam.

 Criteria for exam assesment